paper-trail-gem/paper_trail/README.md

   -q, [--quiet], [--no-quiet]      # Suppress status output -s, [--skip], [--no-skip]        # Skip files that already exist

 Generates (but does not run) a migration to add a versions table.
-Also generates an initializer file for configuring PaperTrail
 ```

 ### 5.d.
 Protected Attributes